 Electricals and electronics constitute the fastest growing waste stream, and the carbon footprint of manufacturing replacements for all those gadgets is horrendous.
 Surely this isn’t good stewardship of this beautiful planet God has entrusted to us.

 In the Sustainable St Albans blog this week, Philip Le Riche (All Saints’) shares his passion for fixing things, so avoiding or delaying throwing them away.
 You can read all about it on the Sustainable St Albans website, and maybe even get inspired to fix one or two things yourself!
-Or you can also listen to the interview Philip gave on Radio Verulam.
+(Philip also gave an interview on Radio Verulam but unfortunately the link to the recording is no longer available as of Aug ’22.)